 A Turing salary is higher than the market average in most countries

 In a recent study, 87 percent of employers said their company is experiencing skill gaps.
 Ninety-five percent said it’s difficult to recruit skilled professionals.
 The message is clear: There is only so much top-tier talent out there.
 If organizations want to attract the best people, they need to compensate them well.
 Employers that do not offer competitive pay put themselves out of the race when hiring great talent.

 Turing recruits the best minds in the field.
-Hence, it offers competitive salaries that surpass the market average in most countries.
-After all, the best talent deserves the best pay.
+And the best talent, deserves the best pay.

 Here’s what Dhey, a software engineer from India, had to say on Turing’s pay policy: “I was working at Amazon for two years.
 But with Turing, I feel like I have the best of both worlds—I work in Silicon Valley from my home, with amazing pay and incredible growth opportunities.”

 Alexey, a web developer from Moscow, Russia, revealed: “I have over 13 years of experience in web development.
 However, the remote projects in Moscow were not up to my liking.
 That’s when I found out about Turing.
 I fell in love with the vibe of this organization.
 My earnings have doubled since I joined Turing, and my career is growing very fast.”